 Planning to play sports?
 LA Valley College has many options for athletes.
 See them all and learn more about life at LA Valley College on the Student Life page.

-Let's take a closer look at to get a better sense of what LA Valley College offers and if it sounds like the right college for you.
+Let's take a look at these areas to get a better idea of what LA Valley College offers and if the college might be a good choice for you.

-About 84% of students who start at LA Valley College return the next year.
+Out of all the first-year, full-time undergrads who start at LA Valley College, around 84% return for the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Los Angeles Valley College seems like a school you want to apply to, click the heart button to save it to your college list.

-LA Valley College is located in the suburban setting of Valley Glen, California, less than an hour from Los Angeles.
+LA Valley College is located in the suburban setting of Valley Glen, California, in the suburbs of Los Angeles.

 If you want to see LA Valley College for yourself, plan a visit.
 The best way to reach campus is to take Highway 101 to Valley Glen, or book a flight to the nearest airport, Burbank Bob Hope, Glendale.